Graduate Programs

 Explore Our Graduate Programs

 The Department of Physics prepares graduate students to contribute to the field through research and teaching or for careers in applied physics.
-Our graduate program provides students with a unique, interdisciplinary approach to research, teaching, and learning.
+Our graduate programs provides students with a unique, interdisciplinary approach to research, teaching, and learning.

-Students in a lab
+Students in nanofabrication lab.

 Master’s Degree in Physics